-MS BARRY (Ginninderra) (3.33): I had a beautifully written speech that I was going to present but I thought it was important to make a point about, and bring the debate back to, why we are having this debate.
+MS BARRY (Ginninderra) (3.33): I had a beautifully written speech that I was going to present but I thought it was important to make a point about why we are having this debate and to bring the debate back to why.
 I have listened to all of the speeches and all of the technicalities.
-I know that most people in the gallery understand the conversation, the processes and the bureaucracy, but the one question that remains for the people in the gallery, the community members and the families, is: what do we do now?
-What do we do whilst the process is going on, and whilst you are building the new facility and doing all of the things you need to do to transfer people from Burrangiri to this new facility?
+I know that most people in the gallery understand the conversation and all of processes and all of the bureaucracy, but the one question that remains for the people in the gallery, the community members, the families, is what do we do now?
+What do we do whilst the process is going on and whilst you are building the new facility and doing all of the things you need to do to transfer people from Burrangiri to this new facility?
 What do we do in the meantime?

-Respite is generally what it is-respite.
+Respite is generally what it is, respite.
 Most people who need respite will go back to their homes.
-The conversation we are having today is about giving a carer a weekend to rest her back and to grab a massage, if she wants to-some respite from caring for a loved one.
+The conversation we are having today is about giving a carer a weekend to rest her back, to go grab a massage if she wants to, some respite from caring for a loved one.
 Caring for a loved one is already a task in itself.
 That is what the conversation is about.
-I know that there are people who would roll their eyes at me and say, "What does this new-timer know about running a government?
+I know that there are people who would roll their eyes at me and say, what does this new-timer know about running a government?
 What does this new-timer know about processes?
-Maybe nothing."
+Maybe nothing.
 What I do know is that the conversation must be about the people behind the decision we make.
 What do we do now?

 I understand that it is difficult for the minister.
 I do not take for granted your job and that you have to make tough decisions.
-Again, this is about people.
+But again, this is about people.
 It is the wish of the Assembly that this facility remains open while we work out the details of a new facility.
 That is the wish of the Assembly.
-I urge you to please step out of the bureaucracy for a second, just a second, and consider the people behind the decisions that we make in this place.
+I urge you, please step out of the bureaucracy for a second, just a second, and consider the people behind the decisions we make in this place.